Test Your Grip Strength: Worlds Strongest Hands Leg 3

 - Highlights from USA Powerlifting Competition

 This entry was posted on Monday, October 3rd, 2011 at 7:47 pm and is filed under Grip Sport, grip strength, grip strength competition contest.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson